ncsa/Nightingale_real/docs/source/user_guide/fee_overview.rst

 Batch Computing
 ------------------------

-Per core hour used: $0.063
+Per core hour used: Internal: $0.063; external: $.083

 Billed monthly for the **prior** month’s use.
 For consistent billing, users can pay for a set threshold of core hours per month, regardless of whether they use all the core hours they anticipated.

 Storage
 ---------

-Per 1 Terabyte allocated: $10.54 per month
+Per 1 Terabyte allocated: Internal: $75.74 per month; external: $99.75 per month

 Database Setup and Management Services
 ---------------------------------------

-Per user, as needed: $80.71 per month
+Per user, as needed: Internal: $244.59 per month; external: $322.12 per month

 Services to support data storage and sharing/accessing relational databases on the system.
 Not all projects require this support.
 Options for providing “data as a service” to a broad user community are available; :ref:`submit a support request <help>` for details.